1001-Stanovich-Jon/Basic_GPSDemo/BME280/Notes.md

 Then we write to `0xF5` the value of `0x00`.
 This sets the filter off and sets $$t_{standby}$$ to 0.5ms.

 Then, we write again to `0xF4` since it will take affect now (because we've written to `ctrl_hum`) and we write `B7`.
 This sets the oversampling for temperature and pressure to x16, and also enables normal mode.

+# Now what?

+Well,by doing the above, we have verified we're talking to the chip, reset it, ensured it's status was not nonzero, and then read all of the calibration

+- Verified communication
+- Verified device ID
+- Verified Status of no measurements or writes taking place
+- Requested and Received Calibration Data
+- Set configuration setting

+After this, all that's left is to start taking measurements.
+This is where we look again to the datasheet.